Start typing and hit "Enter" to search.

 • You are still running your business in the UK, or you plan to set up a new one

-To make an Innovator visa extension application, you will need to:
+To make an Innovator founder visa extension application, you will need to:

 1. Complete the online application form